jchendy/dactyl-manuform/README.md

 # Da Huuuuuudge - a Dactyl ManuForm Keyboard fork with a nasty blob thing for a thumb cluster

-This is a fork of [Carbonfet's Dactyl Manuform](http://github.com/carbonfet/dactyl-manuform), which is a for of the [Dactyl ManuForm Mini](https://github.com/l4u/dactyl-manuform-mini-keyboard), which is a fork of the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard).
+This is a fork of [Carbonfet's Dactyl Manuform](http://github.com/carbonfet/dactyl-manuform), which is a fork of the [Dactyl ManuForm Mini](https://github.com/l4u/dactyl-manuform-mini-keyboard), which is a fork of the [Dactyl-ManuForm](https://github.com/tshort/dactyl-keyboard).
 The Dactyl-Manuform is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard) with the thumb cluster from [ManuForm](https://github.com/jeffgran/ManuForm).

 ## Features
 - 7 thumb keys